our programs

 Implementing drought resilience strategies for cannabis farms in humboldt county

-The Drought Resilience Program will directly address the environmental priority of sustainable water consumption on 17 farms through installing rainwater catchment systems, increasing water storage capacity, and/or hardening and improving irrigation, which will effectively improve on-farm drought resilience, and reduce direct impacts to water sources during low-flow periods.
+The Drought Resilience Program is addressing the environmental priority of sustainable water consumption on 17 farms through installing rainwater catchment systems, increasing water storage capacity, and/or hardening and improving irrigation, which will effectively improve on-farm drought resilience, and reduce direct impacts to water sources during low-flow periods.
 In total, these improvements will cumulatively increase storage capacity by 13.7 acre-feet, a 26% increase from baseline.
-None of these water improvements will be used to increase cultivation footprints, farm size, or number of licenses, but rather reduce or eliminate extraction from water resources during dry periods, and in some cases, convert farms to 100% water storage.
+None of these water improvements will be used to increase cultivation footprints, farm size, or number of licenses, but rather reduce or eliminate extraction from water resources during dry periods, and in most cases, convert farms to 100% water storage.

 Provisional to Annual License Transitions for Trinity County Cultivators

-The Provisional to Annual License Program will assist 72 Trinity cultivators in achieving an annual County and DCC license.
+The Provisional to Annual License Program is assisting 77 Trinity cultivators in achieving an annual County and DCC license.
 The Trinity County Licensing Program-- which has been fraught with mismanagement, to the detriment of the environment and cultivators-- has been an exceptional challenge for cultivators to undergo despite the inarguable evidence that the unregulated market has caused significant ecological damage and unjust conditions for workers and personnel.
-The grant will provide professional help to small farmers to finalize annual licenses, including completing documentation for CEQA compliance and Special-Status Species Mitigation, and allow for a Technical Advisory Committee between CDFW, CFC, and the County to quickly resolve licensing obstacles that arise.
+The grant provides professional help to small farmers to finalize annual licenses, including completing documentation for CEQA compliance and Special-Status Species Mitigation, and allows for a open communication pathway between CDFW, CFC, and the County to quickly resolve licensing obstacles that arise.

 The Wildlife Conscious Certification is a collaboration between CFC, California Department of Fish & Wildlife (CDFW), Cal Poly Humboldt, UC Berkeley Cannabis Research Center, International Cannabis Farmers Association, Mattole Valley Sungrown, Sunrise Mountain Farms, Huckleberry Hill Farms, East Mill Creek Farms, Elytra Farms, Emerald Queen Farms, and Swami Select.
 The WCC implements habitat enhancements, restoration, and removal of invasive species, among other applied conservation practices to promote native biodiversity on regional cannabis farms.
 The certification standards are scientifically robust, evidence-based, and adaptive with new data.
 Interested parties may submit comments, questions, or inquiries for participation to jackee@cannabisforconservation.org.
 WCC was awarded a grant from CDFW’s Cannabis Restoration Grant Program Watershed Remediation and Enhancement Fund to implement the pilot program over 18 months, from Spring 2022- Winter 2023.
 This program builds off of existing CA regulations for cultivation, and will serve as the gold standard for wildlife conservation on farms.